SillyTavern/SillyTavern-Docs/Usage/Core Concepts/advancedformatting.md

 #### Stopping conditions

 1. Generated enough text.
-2. Character starts speaking for You.
+2. The character starts speaking for You.
 3. &lt;|endoftext|&gt; token reached.
 4. No text generated.
 5. Stop sequence generated.
 (Instruct mode only)